CopernicaMarketingSoftware/Documentation/Publisher/en/send-email-when-customer-spent-over-1000-euros.md

+# Tutorial: Send an email when a customers spends over 1000 euros.

 This tutorial explains how you can automatically send an email to customers that spent over 1000 euros in your webshop.

-For this tutorial you will need a database, with a collection wherin you store information about purchased products at the profile.
+For this tutorial you will need a database, with a collection wherein you store information about purchased products at the profile.
 An email will be sent to the profile when the total amount of money spent by the customer, exceeds the 1000 euros.